Love Nespresso but concerned about the environment? Recycling Nespresso pods in the UK may be about to get a lot easier.

 A Winning Formula

 Nespresso seems to have delivered the perfect formula for reliable espresso that doesn’t require any barista skills to produce.
 Even some fine restaurants in Italy have switched to serving Nespresso instead of pulling shots the traditional way!
+Even CNN has recommended to have the pods in the every day items.

 Nespresso takes high-quality coffee and seals it into aluminium capsules with nitrogen to prevent oxidation and loss of flavour.
-With Nespresso capsules you can have a variety of different coffees on hand and you never have to worry about grinds or roasting dates.
+With these capsules, you can have a variety of different coffees on hand and you never have to worry about grinds or roasting dates.
 The company has also been engaging in socially responsible practices such as partnering with growers in places like South Sudan where they can have a positive impact on the lives of farmers.

 There’s a Catch…

 There’s only one problem – all of those capsules have an environmental impact.
 This brewing system uses a lot of packaging for tiny amounts of coffee, and so the effect on the planet of all that Nespresso drinking can be high.
-Nespresso and other coffee pods have been difficult to recycle in normal facilities because the pods are small and made of mixed materials that have to be separated for recycling.
+Nespresso capsules and compatible pods have been difficult to recycle in normal facilities because the pods are small and made of mixed materials that have to be separated for recycling.

 A New Approach